gfranko/amdclean/README.md

 ## Why

-Many developers like to use the AMD API to write modular JavaScript, but do not want to include a full AMD loader (e.g. [require.js](https://github.com/jrburke/requirejs)), or AMD shim (e.g. [almond.js](https://github.com/jrburke/almond)) because of file size/source code readability.
+Many developers like to use the AMD API to write modular JavaScript, but do not want to include a full AMD loader (e.g. [require.js](https://github.com/jrburke/requirejs)), or AMD shim (e.g. [almond.js](https://github.com/jrburke/almond)) because of file size/source code readability concerns.

 By incorporating amdclean.js into the build process, there is no need for Require or Almond.